 How will my accomodations translate to an online course?

 If you are receiving accomodations through the Office for Disability Services, please call or email them to discuss how those services will be managed for online coursework.
 This includes services for students who may have a temporary need of services due to issues related to COVID-19.

 What if I want to drop a course, apply for graduation, or submit another form?

-What happens if I decide to withdraw from a class?
+What happens to my grades if I decide to withdraw from a class?

 - Any time a student withdraws from a course after the 4th Friday of the semester, an indication of "W" is put on the student's transcript.
 A "W" is how the university indicates that a student withdrew from the course, without any indication of why or when.